Study identifies risk factors for severe COVID-19 in individuals with sickle cell disease

-Category: Environment Hits: 1New research finds that certain factors, such as a history of severe pain episodes and coexisting organ conditions, increase the risk of severe COVID-19 illness, including hospitalization, in individuals living with sickle cell disease (SCD).
+Category: Environment Hits: 2New research finds that certain factors, such as a history of severe pain episodes and coexisting organ conditions, increase the risk of severe COVID-19 illness, including hospitalization, in individuals living with sickle cell disease (SCD).
 According to researchers, the study results underscore the need for COVID-19 risk reduction strategies and vaccination for this medically vulnerable population.

 Read more https://www.sciencedaily.com/releases/2021/07/210701120659.htm